Farmington, Missouri: History

-In his travels back to Kentucky, Murphy died, leaving it up to his wife, Sarah, and their grown sons to establish the settlement, which they did around 1800, and named the area Murphy's Settlement.
-Sarah is known to have assembled the premier Protestant Sunday School west of the Mississippi River.
-Because Spanish law barred any religious services that were not Roman Catholic, Sarah and her students orchestrated the learning in secret.
+In his travels back to Kentucky, Murphy died.
+His wife Sarah and their grown sons carried out establishing the settlement around 1800.
+They named it Murphy's Settlement.
+Sarah is known to have founded the first Protestant Sunday School west of the Mississippi River.
+Because Spanish law barred any religious services that were not Roman Catholic, Sarah and her students conducted classes in secret.